edelveart/edelveart.github.io/src/content/blog/post1.md

 Today, I share this journey between mathematics, art, and music, with the satisfaction of having connected with a community passionate about these topics.
 I’m thinking about what other types of mappings could be useful to represent these beauties.

-> I’m not solely drawn to symmetries; this is just one perspective.
-Mathematics, nature, and art also speak through their asymmetries.
-Ideas like non-commutativity offer a deeper, more intriguing beauty.

 You can try both libraries here:

 ```bash